 In a perfect world, you get an offer that you would enthusiastically accept.
 However, if you are in a candidate-driven market, you may be in a position to negotiate salary and other benefits before you seal the deal.

-Competition for talent is fierce.
-The pressure is on for hiring managers to secure the right candidate by offering an attractive compensation package, so if you are keen on the role, but you want to negotiate the salary, you need the skills to be able to do this.
+Negotiating a salary can be tricky, but this Competition for talent is fierce. resource can give you the guidance and The pressure is on for hiring managers to secure the right candidate by offering support you need in this scenario. an attractive compensation package, so if you are keen on the role, but you want to negotiate the salary, you need the skills to be able to do this.
 The aim of negotiating salary is not to find a compromise where both parties are dissatisfied, but find a balance where you both come out feeling valued and enthusiastic moving forwards.